Minestrone

 Print Friendly, PDF & Email

 This Minestrone is delicious and perfect for those who don’t want to sauté, caramelize or sear.
 Just layer your ingredients in a pot, simmer and stir.
 The result is a flavorful, al dente vegetable mix with a small amount of natural juices.
-If you prefer more liquid, just add a little vegetable broth to the Minestrone to get the amount you prefer.
+If you prefer more liquid, just add a little vegetable broth, tomato juice or water to the Minestrone to get the amount you prefer.
 Serve hot or warm and you have a delicious and healthy soup.
 Sprinkle with some grated Parmesan and take it to another level!

 For another all vegetable soup, click on the link: Vegetable Soup